 We will use the eight km of pathways and wooden walking trails around the lakes to photograph this outstanding location.
 The trails descend from an altitude of 636m to 503m above sea level.
 The lakes that are formed by natural dams are separated into upper and lower lakes providing fantastic photographic opportunities.

-Tatra photography provide photographic tuition with British professional photographer Nick Jenkins, during the workshop you will be able to learn all the different techniques to photograph the lakes & waterfalls and come home with some outstanding images.
+Tatra photography provide photographic tuition with British professional photographer Fran Halsall, during the workshop you will be able to learn all the different techniques to photograph the lakes & waterfalls and come home with some outstanding images.
 Over the four days, you can expect a packed workshop of great photography, great company and great food in the beautiful surroundings of the lakes & mountains of Croatia.

 Your tutor for this workshop is Ross Hoddinott.
 From an early age, Ross has had a passion for the outdoors.
 His parents introduced him to photography when he was aged 10 and Ross immediately began photographing the wildlife and scenery near their home in north Cornwall.
 In 1990, he won ‘BBC Countryfile’s’ junior flora and fauna category in their annual photo competition and by the time he won the ‘Young Wildlife Photographer of the Year’ competition a few years later, Ross had decided to pursue a career in photography.

 Now aged 33, Ross is established as one of the UK’s leading outdoor photographers.
 He is a regular contributor to a number of magazines, including ‘Outdoor Photography’ and ‘Digital SLR Photography’, and his work is published widely.
 He is multi award winner in the prestigious ‘Wildlife Photographer of the Year competition’ and was named ‘British Wildlife Photographer of the Year in 2009’.